KristenJZ/KristenZ.github.io/_pages/about.md

   China Team's report on the project [[Global Media and Internet Concentration Project](https://gmicp.org/communications-media-and-internet-concentration-in-china-2019-2021/)]

 # 📖 Teaching Experiences
+## Graduate Student Instructor

+- **2025 Fall** GSI for COMM343: Public Relations - Principles and Practices at the University of Michigan.

 ## Teaching Assistant

 - **2023 Fall and 2024 SPRING** Teaching Assistant for COMM2100: Introduction to Communication Theory at the University of North Carolina at Charlotte. [[Course Website](https://comm2100.kristenjz.com)]
 - **2023 SPRING** Teaching Assistant for COMM3100: Communication Research Methods at the University of North Carolina at Charlotte.
 - **2022 FALL** Teaching Assistant for COMM1101: Public Speaking at the University of North Carolina at Charlotte.